 Stuck on a layover in Rio de Janeiro, Brazil?
-Antônio Carlos Jobim International Airport (GIG) also known as Galeão International Airport is Rio de Janeiro’s biggest airport.
-The airport is a major hub, last year attracting more that ten million passengers.
-Located roughly 13 miles from the city center, makes the sights of Rio de Janeiro accessible to passengers stuck on a long layover (layoverguide suggests a minimum of four hours as adequate time to leave the airport.
+The Antônio Carlos Jobim International Airport (GIG) also known as Galeão International Airport is Rio de Janeiro’s biggest airport.
+The airport is a major hub, last year attracting more than ten million passengers.
+Located roughly 13 miles from the city center, makes the sights of Rio de Janeiro accessible to passengers stuck on a long layover (Layover Guide suggests a minimum of four hours as adequate time to leave the airport.
 Always remember to plan out your activities according to the length of your layover and budget extra time for delays, security lines, customs, and immigration).
 If you’re trying to determine whether you can leave the airport during your Rio de Janeiro layover, click here for useful tips.

 Depending on where you are traveling (your airport category and type of flight), you may need to pay a departure tariff.
 For more information on the different types of fees, click here.

 Inside the airport, there’s duty-free and regular shopping in both Terminals, as well as restaurants, bars and coffee shops.
 There’s also a pharmacy, a luggage baggage wrapping, and a small 24-hour hospital.
 In addition, there’s the hotel airport, Luxor Hotel, in Terminal 1 where you can access conference and business facilities.
 For a comprehensive list of Rio de Janeiro hotels at varying price points, click here.

 There are shuttle buses between Galeao and Santos-Dumont as well as taxi service anywhere in the city.
 The shuttle buses take longer than the taxis as they tend to stop at the larger hotels.

 Layover Guide’s Suggestions Of Things To Do On A Rio De Janeiro Layover: